-- To hold supreme authority between shareholders' meetings, promote the development and long- term performance of the Company and supervise its operations.
-The Board shall regularly assess the performance of the Company's executive directors and how the Company's policies are implemented. - To take the initiative, together with the CEO,13 in formulating policies and setting goals and risk parameters for the Company, both in the short and long term. - To establish an active system of internal controls.
-This means, among other things, that the arrangement of the internal controls system shall be formalised, documented and its functionality verified regularly. - To ensure that the interests of all shareholders are protected.
-The Board shall treat all shareholders of the same class of shares in the same manner and ensure their equality. - To ensure that the Company's operations are in conformity with existing laws and regulations. - To administer the recruitment and dismissal of the Company's CEO.
+- To hold supreme authority between shareholders' meetings, promote the development and long-term performance of the Company and supervise its operations.
+The Board shall regularly assess the performance of the Company's executive directors and how the Company's policies are implemented. - To take the initiative, together with the CEO, in formulating policies and setting goals and risk parameters for the Company, both in the short and long term. - To establish an active system of internal controls.
+This means, among other things, that the arrangement of the internal controls system shall be formalised, documented and its functionality verified regularly. - To ensure that the Company's operations are in conformity with existing laws and regulations. - To administer the recruitment and dismissal of the Company's CEO.